 What I can do for your school:

 Connectivity/Positive behavior support: Through site inspections, interviews and focus groups I look for opportunities to enhance connectivity between students, staff and the community.
 Key indicators include positive postings, self-reports of loneliness, alienation, bullying or other victimization, easy access to counselors and trust in school staff.
 I also help build positive behavior and feelings of self-worth through classroom level interventions.
 Initially this involved teaching the Second Step curriculum at the elementary school level, which builds empathy and positive behavior,but my work evolved over the years into writing and storytelling, most specifically through a unique, participatory storytelling game I developed for 2nd and 3rd graders that weaves safe, responsible, respectful behavior into creative writing, literacy and positive reinforcement.
+My approach is consistent with the 3rd generation CPTED philosophy, moving from passive to active connectivity and personal empowerment.

 (For more details, please click on the resume tab above.
 For a lot of my thoughts on schools, click on the blog tab above. )